TITLE Centralized User Support Specialist

 5. Provides support to computer labs, offices, and classrooms by developing, maintaining, and distributing software images via appropriate utilities and techniques.

-6. Ensures that high quality support services are offered by the student workforce by utilizing student workers effectively and actively participating in the student worker evaluation process.
+6. Ensures that high quality support services are offered by the student workforce by utilizing student employees effectively and actively participating in the student employee evaluation process.

 7. Provides support for the effective operation of computer labs by ensuring policies and procedures are enforced in order to provide a safe and secure computer lab environment and maintaining appropriate levels of inventory of computer lab supplies for effective operation.